SarthakJShetty/Fish/README.md

 # Open Source Robotic Fish

-This repository is dedicated to the developement of the predatory robotic fish, developed at the [Theoretical Ecology and Evolution Laboratory](https://teelabiisc.wordpress.com/ "TEE-Lab, IISc"), [Indian Institute of Science](https://www.iisc.ac.in "Indian Institute of Science, Bengaluru").
+This repository is dedicated to the development of the predatory robotic fish, developed at the [Theoretical Ecology and Evolution Laboratory](https://teelabiisc.wordpress.com/ "TEE-Lab, IISc"), [Indian Institute of Science](https://www.iisc.ac.in "Indian Institute of Science, Bengaluru").

 ### :warning: Code is buggy :warning: